ravendb/docs/version_2/docs/server/authentication/index.markdown

 ###Example - API keys

 Another way is to use API keys.
-To do it we need to create a document with `Raven/ApiKeys/key_name` as a key and `ApiKeyDefinition` as a content.
+To do it we need to create a document with `Raven/ApiKeys/key_name` as a key and `ApiKeyDefinition` as a content on `system` database.

 {CODE authentication_3@Server/Authentication/Index.cs /}